Step-by-Step Tutorial

 • • Installs the ContextDigger Python package

-• • Installs all 40+ Claude Code skills
+• • Installs all 43 chat/IDE skills (for tools like Claude)

 • • Works for both fresh installs and upgrades